mesqueeb/compare-anything/README.md

 - `props` - an array with all props of all objects
 - `presentInAll` - is the prop present in all passed objects? `true`/`false` per prop
+- `perProp` - an array of objects per prop that had that specific prop
-- `presentIn` - the param indexes of where the prop was present
+- `presentIn` - an array of indexes per prop that had that specific prop (indexes of the params you passed to the function)

 ```js
 import { compareObjectProps } from 'compare-anything'